 ENJOY your Pine Needle Memory Basket Carolie C Jensen

-We, currently only accept contract work paid by Credit Card through Square Trade or Electroonic Deposit into Jensen Enterprises Checking Account for Jensen Enterprises ICC/ICBO Inspector and Project Management Services.
+We, currently only accept contract work paid by Credit Card through Square Trade or Electroonic Deposit into Jensen Enterprises Checking Account for Jensen Enterprises ICC/ICBO Building Inspector and/or Project Management Services.

-We accept only credit card payments through Square Trade as well as Pay Pal for Jensen Studos Arts and Crafts and Workshops on this site.
+We accept only credit card payments through Square Trade as well as Pay Pal for Jensen Studios Fine Arts and Crafts and Workshops on this site.

 All contracts for Jensen Enterprises are negotiated when the project is proposed.
 Any contracts with Jensen Enterprises must be finalized by all parties signatures on a completed Jensen Enterprises Contract Form.
-Payment is due and payable in by weekly or monthly increments during the contract (to be specified in the contract).
+Payment is due and payable in weekly, by weekly or monthly increments during the contract (to be specified in the contract).
 For short term contracts of a few days to one week the contract must be paid in full at the end of the contract (pursuant upon the contract description).
 At the finalization of any contract and/or upon invoicing all invoices are due and payable immediately.